-Prerequisite: BFC 118 with a grade of "C" or better or minimum of six months lending experience.
+Prerequisite: BFC 118 with a grade of "C" or better.

 BFC 220 Human Resource 3 hrs.
 Management in Banking (3-0)

 Presents the theories and application of human resource management in banking.
 Surveys the techniques of selecting, motivating and controlling bank employees.
 Personnel selection, interviewing, training and rewarding employees will be stressed in this course.